-Aarti’s research is focused on women’s health, specifically, the communication of hysterectomy information to Australian women.
+Aarti’s current research is focused on women’s health, specifically, the communication of hysterectomy information to Australian women.

 - Dean’s Commendation for High Achievement, The University of Queensland (Master of Journalism Thesis Project; Sem.
 1, 2011)